JSpeedie/CSCD58-Final-Project/README.md

 and in `do_retr()`, `do_stor()` of `src/ftpserver.c`.

 Of note was the work on a custom file format needed for the proper transfer of files from client to server or vice versa.
-This format which is used for files that end in `.pec` (which hopefully you will never see since they are meant to be temporary) takes the form of blocks which each have the structure:
+This format - which is used for files that end in `.pec` (which hopefully you will never see since they are meant to be temporary) - takes the form of repeated blocks, each having the structure:
 ```
 8 bytes for a uint64_t representing the length (in bytes) of the compressed data in the data chunk of this block.
 1 byte for a char representing whether the data in the data chunk is raw and unchanged (=0) or LZMA compressed (=1).